-PTSD Awareness Month and the Fourth of July ceremonies are now behind us and I feel we need to take more direct action to help our veterans and their families at the grass-roots, community level -- long, long before they are pushed to the wall by the impact of repeated deployments.
+PTSD Awareness Month and the Fourth of July ceremonies come but once a year but I feel we need to take more direct action daily to help our veterans and their families at the grass-roots, community level -- long, long before they are pushed to the wall by the impact of repeated deployments.

 One strong recommendation would be a major and collective effort to established a nationwide and well publicized network of face to face, peer to peer support groups to supplement existing medically oriented agency programs.